|Artist(s):||Frank Miller, Penciller|

 |Added to Site:||6/15/2017|

-This Frank Miller page comes from a truly historic issue, Wolverine Limited Series #1 (1982), the first issue of a self-titled Wolverine series and one of the most important series of the era.
+Frank Miller and Joe Rubinstein Wolverine (Limited Series) #1 Page 15 (Marvel, 1982).
+He's the best at what he does... and what he does is draw Wolverine!
+Yes, we are talking about Frank Miller here.
+Hot off a hugely popular run on Daredevil, whereupon Daredevil had a run-in with a clan of ninjas called the Hand, Miller turns in the art on this four issue mini-series that set Wolverine against a clan of ninjas called... yeah, you got it... the Hand!
+This Frank Miller page comes from the historic issue, Wolverine Limited Series #1 (1982), the first issue of a self-titled Wolverine series and one of the most important series of the era.
 It features Logan and his beloved Mariko reuniting as Logan learns more about how Mariko was forced to marry another man who has been beating her.
 We then meet Mariko's evil new husband, which forces Logan into "claws-out" mode.
 Miller's sense of cinematic pacing is legendary and this page is a fine example of how he earned his reputation.
 The 1982 Wolverine Limited Series is considered a classic of its era as superstar artist Frank Miller, who was still working on his historic first run on Daredevil, joined forces with superstar X-Men writer Chris Claremont to give that team's most popular member his own career defining story in which the hero travels to Japan.
 It's one of Miller's finest works, and the back story of Logan, which was an exploration into the human side of Wolverine.
+Ink over graphite on Bristol board with an image area of 10" x 15".
+Corners trimmed, all text is paste-up.
+Overall tanning on page.
+In very good condition.
 Signed by Frank Miller and Chris Claremont.

 Please remember, ComicArtShop.com is Not Responsible for Transactions Which Occur as a Result of Artwork Posted to the Web Site - Very often, Gallery Owners will have artwork for sale on the ComicArtShop.com web site.
 When a Gallery Owner uses ComicArtShop.com to market the artwork they have for sale - and sells a piece of artwork to another collector or site visitor - ComicArtShop.com is not responsible in any way for a successful transaction to occur.
 If a Site Visitor uses the ComicArtShop.com For Sale Search to locate and purchase a piece of art, ComicArtShop.com is not responsible in any way for the transaction to be successful.
 Similarly, if a site user or visitor commissions an Artist as a result of seeing samples of the Artist's work on ComicArtShop.com, this web site is not responsible for that Artist to deliver a quality product, or any product at all.
 Please do not ask ComicArtShop.com to help you moderate a transaction or disagreement that might occur - we wont.